FNNDSC/pftag/README.md

 ### Script mode

-To use `pftag` in script mode you simply call the script with appropriate arguments
+To use `pftag` in script mode simply call the script with appropriate CLI arguments
 ```bash

 pftag --tag "run-%timestamp-on-%platform-%arch.log"